glouw/blog/_posts/2019-04-11-Reverse-Engineering-Age-of-Empires-2-Part-1.md

 Both terrain and unit sprite / building animations are stored as `SLP` files within terrain.drs and graphics.drs, respectively.

-Static GUI bitmaps are also stored in `SLP` files, but within interfac.drs.
+Static GUI bitmaps are also stored in `SLP` files, but within `interfac.drs`.

 Nevertheless, given both a table index and file index, either an `SLP`, `wav`, or `binary` file may be loaded from disk.